-Gas Smokers: Buying Guide, Reviews, Ratings, And Recommendations
+Gas Smokers: Buying Guide, Reviews, Ratings, and Recommendations

 If you are looking for a smoker with set-it-forget-it simplicity and good flavor, on a modest budget, go gas.

 They don't come with a tank, so budget for two of them.
 You need to keep a spare on hand because half used tanks have a nasty habit of running out right in the middle of a five hour cooking session.
 If the tank is running low, you need to check up on it every 30 minutes to be sure the flame is not as dead as your dinner.
-This is a bit of a pain, especially when you undertake the smoking a nine pound butt for pulled pork, a cooking session that could take 18 hours.
+This is a bit of a pain, especially when you undertake the smoking of a nine pound butt for pulled pork, a cooking session that could take 18 hours.
 For sure it will croak at 2 a.m.
 If your tank is running low, it's a good idea to remove it and hook a fresh tank when you start a long cook.
 Alas, this practice leaves you with several partially filled tanks in the garage.

-Pimp your gasser
+Pimp your gas smoker

 Buy a cover.
-They don't come with a cover and the paint jobs are not baked on, so use a cover to prevent rust.
+They don't come with a cover and the paint jobs are usually not baked on, so use a cover to prevent rust.

 Buy rib racks.
 These smokers are small, so you will want to buy at least two rib racks in order to pack in enough to feed all the people who will come sniffin' around.